cesartl/telepresence-k8s/README.md

 `./telepresence-discovery.sh`

-This command will need to use the `--mount` command available from Telepresence `0.85` to access the k8s service account
+This command uses the `--mount` command available from Telepresence `0.85` to access the k8s service account